What Does Casual Dating Really Mean? A Guide For Making It Work

-"There are a lot of reasons people date casually, ranging from wanting to gain more interpersonal experience with people to whom you're attracted avoiding the emotional attachment that comes with deeper levels of commitment to just wanting to have fun," sex and dating coach Myisha Battle, M.S., tells mbg.
+"There are a lot of reasons people date casually, ranging from wanting to gain more interpersonal experience with people to whom you're attracted, to avoiding the emotional attachment that comes with deeper levels of commitment, to just wanting to have fun," sex and dating coach Myisha Battle, M.S., tells mbg.
 "A lot of my clients are casually dating until someone presents themselves as a viable long-term partner, so sometimes it's a stopgap between relationships."

 Casual dating vs. hooking up vs. friends with benefits.

 Casual dating, hooking up, and friends with benefits are all related concepts but distinct in certain ways.
 Casual dating may or may not involve having sex, Battle notes, though some people use the terms "casual dating" and "casual sex" interchangeably.
 But "hooking up" and "friends with benefits" both definitively involve some form of physical intimacy.

 Being friends with benefits usually involves hanging out regularly in a nonromantic way with sex as a main feature of your get-togethers, whereas "hooking up" is a more general term to describe any two people who are engaging in any form of physical intimacy.

 - You get to have romance and touch in your life without the commitments of a serious or long-term relationship.

 - You have someone to hang out with in your downtime.

 - You have someone to do "couple" and "relationship" things with, without the commitment.

 - You can get to know someone in a laid-back, pressure-free way.

 - You can potentially date multiple people at the same time.